BitsRobocon/Recruitment-24/Arduino and Control systems/README.md

 [?] controller.m - Controller for a quadrotor.

-runsim.m - Test script to be called for testing. height_control.m - Simulation code that will be called by runsim. submit.m - A script to be called for generating the submitted files evaluate.p - Evaluation script to be called by submit.m fixed_set_point.m - Step response function. utils - Helper functions for quadrotor simulator
+runsim.m - Test script to be called for testing.

+height_control.m - Simulation code that will be called by runsim.

+fixed_set_point.m - Step response function.

+utils - Helper functions for quadrotor simulator

 ? indicates files you will need to implement

 You will need to first implement a PD controller for height control of the quadrotor.
-Then, tune the proportional gain (Kp) and derivative gain (Kv) in the file controller.m until the quadrotor converges quickly and smoothly to a step response input.
+Then, tune the proportional gain (Kp) ,derivative gain (Kv) and the integral gain (Ki) in the file controller.m until the quadrotor converges quickly and smoothly to a step response input.